Find Schools

 Types of Industrial Truck or Tractor Operator Jobs

-In 2016, there was an estimated number of 549,900 jobs in the United States for Industrial Truck or Tractor Operator.
+In the United States, there were 549,900 jobs for Industrial Truck or Tractor Operator in 2016.
 New jobs are being produced at a rate of 6.5% which is above the national average.
 The Bureau of Labor Statistics predicts 36,000 new jobs for Industrial Truck or Tractor Operator by 2026.
-The BLS estimates 65,900 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 65,900 job openings in this field each year.

 undefined